Build a 2log Switch

 - Open the housing of the socket by loosening the screw on the back.

-- Connect the serial programmer (This blogpost shows how to connect the pins)
+- Faulty wrote a blogpost that shows how to connect the pins: https://faulty.cloud/blog/shelly-plug-s-pinout

 - Flash the firmware with esptool